 In order to keep creating content that sales reps will actually use, marketing need to hear from them directly.

-Gathering data from content performance will also help marketing teams see what works and what doesn’t.
+Gathering data from the content performance will also help marketing teams see what works and what doesn’t.
 And if they can see a piece of content that clearly aids a conversion from prospect to customer, they can encourage sales reps to use it more frequently – with evidence to back up their claim.

 It was specifically designed to help marketing teams create more content that sales teams will actually use, and you can book a demo of the software here.